ACM40960/project-diwa13/README.md

       - Identifying potential features and their contribution to heart disease.
 5. To execute each cell, use the run button on top of the Jupyter notebook.

+### Different Components of the code:

+1. EDA:
+     - The first segment of the code is to import the Dataset and analyse the Data.
+Data Analysing is an important process before fitting the data to the model as it helps us understand our data, its structure, and its content.
+     - EDA helps us to identify missing values, outliers, and anomalies in your dataset.
+Cleaning and preparing the data is crucial for accurate analysis.
+     - EDA can assist in identifying which features (variables) are relevant for our analysis.
+     - EDA aids in our comprehension of the nature of the data and the connections between variables.
+This knowledge helps us choose the right models for our analysis.
+**The above mentioned process are achieved through a serious of steps**
+     - For finding suitable evaluation metrics for evaluating a model the distribution of the output is analysed via barplot.
+     - Python predefined methods provided for pandas dataframe are used to find missing values.
+     - The distribution of data is understood using python predefined methods.
+     - The potential features contributing to prediction of heart disease is achieved through a series of bar and scatter plots.